Michigan State Football Jersey & Michigan State Football Helmet History

 * indicates a major change to the Michigan State football jersey or Michigan State football helmet style

-Chrome helmets worn for rival Michigan.
+Chrome helmets worn for rival Michigan in 2012 and Nebraska in 2013.

 Nike Pro Combat Uniforms worn during the fourth straight victory over rival Michigan.